cuB3duck/RAG-Agent/README.md

 # Personal-Data-Assistant

-Local AI agent uses RAG to answers questions about a personal information dataset.
+Local AI agent uses RAG to answers questions about medical document pdfs.
 <br>The LLM uses semantic search to retrieve data to answer questions.
 The model is deployed locally to protect sensitive information.
 Ollama runs the **llama3.2** model and **nomic-embed-text** model is used for embeddings.